renatalantos/booking-system/README.md

         [Customized 505 error](https://github.com/renatalantos/booking-system/blob/main/restaurant/documents/screenshots/dilemmas/Duplicate%20booking%20customized%20page.JPG)

-    2. Validations I could not imply
+    2. Validations I could not implement
         -   1. I wanted phone number to be purely numerical.
 At the moment it's at the user's discretion whether they enter alphabetical or numerical characters.
 I tried to use PhoneNumberField and validate regular expressions (with from django.core.validators import RegexValidator).
 However, the former could be deprecated and when I tried to add a regular expression with a validator, my booking page froze.
 However, no error message appeared.
         Due to time restraints, I'm not pursuing a further solution at the moment.
 In future I would like to add this validation.

         -   2. I wanted to define an opening time and make sure that user cannot book a reservation outside the opening hours.
 My approach was to extract the hour and minute from the reservation date and time and compare this to a certain hour and minute combination of the opening and closing time.
-However, I didn't manage to find a date-time format for opening and closing time where I could have comared them to the reservation date.
+However, I didn't manage to find a date-time format for opening and closing time where I could have compared them to the reservation date.
 Due to time restraints, I'm not pursuing a further solution at the moment.
-In future I would like to add this validation.
+In future I would like to add this problem.

         Please find a screenshot below for a validation attempt and the error I was getting: